ketan270/HANGMAN-GAME/README.md

 ## Acknowledgements

  - Inspired by the classic Hangman game.
- - Built for practicing Python programming.
+ - Built for practicing HTML, CSS and Python programming.
  - Thanks to contributors and supporters.